 - Computer diagnostics delay: Your vehicle’s computer diagnostics might take longer to check the vehicle and inform any internal damages.
-If you think that there, is no any damage but see that the engine light is on, ensure you get it diagnosed before concluding your vehicle’s condition.
+If you think that there is no damage but see that the engine light is on, ensure you get it diagnosed before concluding your vehicle’s condition.

 - Reduced battery life: The impact of an accident can sometimes loosen your battery, shaking up the contents in the battery or causing a short circuit in the battery plates, thus reducing battery life.

 - Leaks: It is possible that a fender bender with no visible damage to result in a leaky radiator, oil pan, or other car parts that hold fluids.
 All these take a small break to cause potentially serious damages.

 Given these types of unseen damage that your car might sustain in a fender bender, it is essential that you get the personal information of the other driver and the car plate number as a precaution.
 It is also a good idea to take notes and pictures about the incident; you are not whether you or the other driver will require filing a claim after some time.

 Need assistance figuring out what to do?
 Ask for legal assistance